nbareil/justanothergeek.chdir.org/content/post/githubify_the_soc.md

 Individual components exist:
 - [Sigma](https://github.com/Neo23x0/sigma) for writing the SIEM query
 - [ADS](https://medium.com/palantir/alerting-and-detection-strategy-framework-52dc33722df2) to document the alert and give the rationale behind the detection
-- [Elastic's detection-rules](https://github.com/elastic/detection-rules) or  [Splunk stories](https://github.com/splunk/security-content/blob/develop/stories/credential_dumping.yml)) for describing in a lighter format the context and the query.
+- [Elastic's detection-rules](https://github.com/elastic/detection-rules) or  [Splunk stories](https://github.com/splunk/security-content/blob/develop/stories/credential_dumping.yml) merge the query and the context in one file directly ingestable by their engine.
 - Github for collaborative editing, peer-reviewing, rollback, continuous integration and deployment

-But we are missing this little something that will glue everything together; Elastic [Detection engine](https://www.elastic.co/blog/elastic-siem-detections) looks promising but it misses the Github workflow and is limited to Elastic's stack obviously (*full disclosure: It is not really a cons in fact since I don't believe in "universal" solutions anyway*).
+Yet, we are missing this little something that will glue everything together; Elastic [Detection engine](https://www.elastic.co/blog/elastic-siem-detections) looks promising but it misses the Github workflow and is limited to Elastic's stack obviously (*full disclosure: It is not really a cons in fact since I don't believe in "universal" solutions anyway, it could be another blog post*).

-# Enter my utopia
+# Detection as code's

 If I had a magic wand, I wish we would realize Donald Knuth's dream: literate programming where the detection logic would be embedded in the document (in ADS format).
 And actually, it looks like in its [screenshot](https://redcanary.com/wp-content/uploads/image2-18.png) that [Red Canary](https://redcanary.com/blog/breathing-life-detection-capability/) is doing exactly that for years, gg!